UltraMessaging/um_lat/README.md

 ## TEST

-### ONLOAD DRIVER

-This test uses Solarflare NIC and Onload.

 ### KERNEL DRIVER

 This test uses Solarflare NIC but not Onload.
 Just the regular kernal network driver is used.
-The latencies are significantly higher because of the kernel overhead.

 #### System 1 (pong)